alkampfergit/personal-blog/codewrecks/content/post/old/2013/08/signalr-error-the-connection-id-is-the-incorrect-format.md

 {{< / highlight >}}

 * **This code assumes that Hub functions are not called concurrently** *, and this is not a problem in my scenario.
 First of all this method stores the actual function call in a global object called lastFunctionToCall, then it declare a deferred with *$.Deferred()*call and store it inside a global variable called lastDeferred; finally the code calls the original function.
-The key factor is: if the user opened another tabs and login to the system, the call to the Hub will fails and nor the.done() nor the.fail() function will be called,  **but we can handle with $.connection.hub.error** {{< highlight jscript "linenos=table,linenostart=1" >}}
+The key factor is: if the user opened another tabs and login to the system, the call to the Hub will fails and nor the.done() nor the.fail() function will be called,  **but we can handle with $.connection.hub.error** {{< highlight js "linenos=table,linenostart=1" >}}

 $.connection.hub.error(function (error) {